juan-luis-betancur/Visualization/Forbes Sport Teams/README.md

 - Only teams from 7 countries were present in the reports.

-Visit the Viz here https://public.tableau.com/views/WorldsMostValuableSportTeamsByForbes/Forbes?:language=en-US&:display_count=n&:origin=viz_share_link
+Visit the viz here https://public.tableau.com/views/WorldsMostValuableSportTeamsByForbes/Forbes?:language=en-US&:display_count=n&:origin=viz_share_link